Željko Mavrović

 Željko Mavrović (/hr/; born 17 February 1969) is a Croatian former professional boxer who competed from 1993 to 1998.
 In 1998, as an undefeated challenger, he faced Lennox Lewis for the WBC heavyweight title, but lost in what would be his final fight.
-After retiring from boxing, Mavrović became an entrepreneur. Željko Mavrović was the first vegetarian in the history of world boxing who fought for the title of world champion.
+After retiring from boxing, Mavrović became an entrepreneur.

 Early years

 Mavrović was born in Zagreb.
 He was raised in the neighborhood Srednjaci (which is the source of his nickname Šaka sa Srednjaka or Fist from Srednjaci).

 Amateur career

 As an amateur boxer, Mavrović was the Mediterranean champion in 1991 and Croatian champion in 1991 and 1992.

 He quickly progressed from the 75 to the 91 kg weight class.

 Highlights

 European Junior Championships (Middleweight), Copenhagen, Denmark, September 1986: